How Much Does A DSA Agent Earn? 2026 में लोन एजेंट (DSA) बनकर कितनी हो सकती है कमाई? जानें कमीशन और मुनाफा!

 Bracket 2: The Active Full-Time Agent (Annual Earnings: ₹3 Lakhs – ₹12 Lakhs)

-- Profile: This is the core of the DSA community.
+- How Much Does A DSA Agent Earn Profile: This is the core of the DSA community.
 Individuals treating this as a serious profession.

 - Activity: Dedicated lead generation through referrals, local networking, social media, and tie-ups with real estate agents, chartered accountants, and car dealerships.
 Can process 3-5 loans and 10-20 credit cards monthly.

-- Income Breakdown: More stability.
+- How Much Does A DSA Agent Earn Income Breakdown: More stability.
 Monthly income can range from ₹25,000 to ₹1,00,000, depending on product mix and month performance.
 A good mix of a couple of home loans, several personal loans, and insurance policies can make this bracket achievable.

 - Challenge: Managing operational costs, compliance, and competition.